kafejo/SwiftRouter/README.md

 # SwiftRouter

-A convenience wrapper for NavigationStack
+A convenience wrapper for NavigationStack.

 # Motivation